TadaTeruki/CurtainRail-2022/README.md

 # CurtainRail

-This git repository is the original documentation of **CurtainRail**, includes test implementations.
+This git repository is the original documentation of **CurtainRail**, includes implementation for testing.